Tutorial | Data transfer with visual recipes#

 Important

-Type inference in this manner is performed against a sample of the data, and you should check that the inferred types correspond to your actual data.
+Dataiku performs type inference in this manner using a sample of the data.
+You should check that the inferred types correspond to your actual data.

 Create a Sync recipe#